home lab

 Power Distribution Units (PDUs)

-Power Distribution Units, also known as PDUs, are crucial components in any server rack setup.
+Power Distribution Units, also known as PDUs, are important parts in any server rack setup.
 These units deliver power to the servers, networking devices, and other equipment installed in the rack.
-PDUs can range from basic power strips to sophisticated units that provide power monitoring, remote control, and other advanced features.
-It’s vital to consider the power needs of your equipment and the PDU’s capacity when choosing the right PDU for your setup.
+PDUs can be just from basic power strips to more intelligent units that provide power monitoring, remote control, and other advanced features.

 You can mount these in a “U” slot and then run much shorter power cables from the PDU to your servers, helping to make things look better and provide much more efficient routing of cables.